Shreya-R-Dixit-Memorial-Foundation/EyeDaV2/EyeDa App/Readme.txt

-This is the diectory where the code for the EyeDaa V2 App will be stored!
-Done by Shreya Dixit Interens!
+This is the directory where the code for the EyeDa V2 App will be stored!
+Done by Shreya Dixit Interns!